-To advance responsible procurement activities, each year the Lion Group asks that the materials manufacturers and production contractors it works with implement self-checks based on the Lion Group Supplier CSR Guidelines.
+To advance responsible procurement activities, each year the Lion Group asks that the materials manufacturers and production contractors (suppliers) it works with implement self-checks based on the Lion Group Supplier CSR Guidelines.
 In this way, we are promoting the creation of frameworks throughout the supply chain to avoid risk related to human rights, labor practices, the environment, fair operating practices, consumer issues and compliance.

 Since 2014, we have moved the self-checks entirely online, enabling suppliers to respond more efficiently.
 We also provide suppliers with feedback based on the self-check results.
 The result of these efforts is a system that continuously advances CSR procurement.
 We aim for a 100% response rate every year.